sparshjain265/compilers/README.md

 ```

+## Continuous Build system.

+We have setup a [_continuous integration system_ at
+Shippable][shippable] where the above tests are run for every pushes
+or pull requests into this repository.
+The [shippable
-The [shippable builds][shippable] are run on a docker container which
+builds][shippable] are run on a docker container which is build out of
-is build out of the Dockerfile given in this directory.
+the [Dockerfile][dockerfile] given in this directory.

 ## Other resources.

+If you are familiar with Docker you can use the docker instance built
-There is a [`Dockerfile`][dockerfile] in this repository which gives
+using the [`Dockerfile`][dockerfile] in this repository to try out the
-the latest ubuntu with all the necessary tools for this course.
-It is
-also use by our shippable builds.
+code samples in this repository.
 Images are available at dockerhub
 under the url <https://hub.docker.com/r/piyushkurur/compilers/>

 [status]: <https://api.shippable.com/projects/59800285202dac07006dad2e/badge?branch=master> "Build Status"